 - the spouse or partner is in a genuine relationship with the main applicant and both intend to live together

-- applicant has enough income to support him/herself and his/her dependants
+- an applicant has enough income to support him/herself and his/her dependants

-- the applicant is resorting to public funds
+- the applicant is not resorting to public funds

 - the spouse or partner needs to pass the Life in the UK Test and meet the English language requirements